code_inference

 Build padding candidates from nop instructions

-This is analagous to code_in_block_candidate, but for blocks of type “padding”.
+This is analogous to code_in_block_candidate, but for blocks of type “padding”.

 padding_block_candidate(EA:address, Size:unsigned)